Bass Weight Calculator

 Enter Fish Girth

-Wrap a flexible tape around the widest part of the fish's body and enter the circumference in your chosen unit.
+Wrap a flexible tape around the widest part of the fish's body, typically just behind the pectoral fins, and enter the circumference in your chosen unit.

 4. 4

-The calculator displays six result cards: Estimated Weight, Weight in Kg, Relative Weight (Wr), Body Condition, Size Classification, and Formula Used.
+The calculator displays five result cards: Estimated Weight, Weight in Kilograms, Relative Weight (Wr), Body Condition, and Size Classification.
+Below these, the 'Bass Condition Insights' panel provides a summary and actionable interpretations of your bass's health and build.

 Example Calculation